UniqueNetwork/evm-coder/README.md

 	}
 }
 ```

-In this implementation of the interface, `ERC721Events` events have been included that will occur during the corresponding calls.
-The `expect_selector` directive in the `solidity_interface` annotation checks the contract selector at compile time, which will prevent errors when implementing standard interfaces.
+In this implementation of the interface, we have included the events of `ERC721Events` that will trigger during the respective calls.
+To ensure seamless implementation of standard interfaces, the `expect_selector` directive in the `solidity_interface` annotation checks the contract selector at compile time, thereby preventing errors.

-Let's create events for ERC721:
+Now, let's proceed with the creation of events for ERC721:
 ```rust
 #[derive(ToLog)]
 pub enum ERC721Events {